leogbo/mambadev-guides/mamba-instructions.md

 4. Update tests → https://mambadev.io/apex-testing-guide
 5. Log properly → https://mambadev.io/logger-implementation
 6. Public APIs remain unchanged or are versioned
+7. Always use mambadev.io/ shortened links and alert in case of missing links to replace not mambadev.io links
 ---

 ## 🚫 Anti-Patterns